saltkid/tbg/README.md

     - *flags*: `-p, --profile`, `-i, --interval`, `-a, --alignment`, `-o, --opacity`, `-s, --stretch`, `-r, --random`
     - edit `settings.json` used by *Windows Terminal* using settings from `.tbg.yml`.
-If any of the flags are specified, it will use those values in editing `settings.json` instead of what's specified in the currently used config
+If any of the flags are specified, it will use those values in editing `settings.json` instead of what's specified in the `.tbg.yml`
 2. [config](https://github.com/saltkid/tbg/blob/main/docs/config_command_usage.md)
     - *args*: none
     - *flags*: `-p, --profile`, `-i, --interval`, `-a, --alignment`, `-o, --opacity`, `-s, --stretch`
-    - If no flags are present, it will print out the currently used config to console.
+    - If no flags are present, it will print out `.tbg.yml` to console.
 If any of the flags are present, it will edit the fields of the config based on the flags and values passed
 3. [add](https://github.com/saltkid/tbg/blob/main/docs/add_command_usage.md)
     - `path/to/dir`
     - *flags*: `-a, --alignment`, `-o, --opacity`, `-s, --stretch`
-    - Add a path containing images to the currently used config.
+    - Add a path containing images to `.tbg.yml`.
     - If any flags are present, it will add those options to that path, regardless of whether the path exists or not
 4. [remove](https://github.com/saltkid/tbg/blob/main/docs/remove_command_usage.md)
     - `path/to/dir`
     - *flags*: `-a, --alignment`, `-o, --opacity`, `-s, --stretch`
-    - Remove a path from the currently used config.
+    - Remove a path from `.tbg.yml`.
     - If any flags are present, it will remove only those options of that path
 5. help
     - args: no arg, or any command or any flag (can be multiple)